mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ### 5.2.
 Interpreting Messages: Serialization and Deserialization

-Once we subscribed to a topic, we must instruct our consumer how to interpret messages coming from the topic.
-Apache Kafka introduced the concept of _serde_, which stands for _ser_ializer and _ de_serializer.
-A consumer should interpret both the key and the value of a message.
-We give the right serde types during the materialization of the read messages into a stream:
+Once we subscribed to a topic, we must instruct our consumers how to interpret messages coming from the topic.
+Apache Kafka introduced the concept of _serde_, which stands for _ser_ializer and _de_serializer.
+A consumer should analyze both the key and the value of a message.
+We give the suitable `Serde` types during the materialization of the read messages into a stream:

 ```scala
 Consumer.subscribeAnd(Subscription.topics("updates"))
   .plainStream(Serde.string, Serde.string)
 ```

-The `plainStream` method takes two serdes as parameters, the first for the key, and the second for the value of a message.
-Fortunately, the zio-kafka library comes with serdes for common types:
+The `plainStream` method takes two `Serde` as parameters, the first for the key and the second for the value of a message.
+Fortunately, the zio-kafka library comes with `Serde` for common types:

 ```scala
 // Zio-kafka library code